jjesse/nfl_predictions/README.md

    - Fill out all predictions for that week in the modal
    - Save all predictions at once
 4. **Make Pre-season Record Predictions**:
-   - Click "Pre-season Predictions" button
+   - Click "Pre-season Predictions" tab
    - Set your predicted win-loss record for each team
    - Save your predictions before the season starts
 5. **View Standings Comparison**:
-   - Access through the "Pre-season Predictions" modal
+   - Access through the "Pre-season Predictions" tab
    - Compare your predicted records with actual team standings
    - See accuracy of your record predictions
 6. **Track Results**: Once games are completed and scores are updated, see if your predictions were correct
 7. **Monitor Stats**: Check your overall prediction accuracy in the header stats
+8. **Manage Data**: Use the Settings tab to backup, export, or sync your predictions

 ## Game Information Displayed